-Skill Branches: Tailoring, Intimidate, Farming, Tempt (Resolve), Empathy, Streetwise
+Skill Branches: Tailoring, Intimidate, Foraging, Tempt (Resolve), Empathy, Streetwise

 You know there is a greater purpose that each human life carries, and you feel more in touch with your calling than others.
 The deeper mysteries of the world beyond the mundane are where your fascination lies, and you have a gift for understanding the enigmas of life, belief, and what lies beyond our senses.